BS in Accounting: Public Accounting Emphasis

 - Taxation and auditing

-GCU’s Bachelor of Science in Accounting with an Emphasis in Public Accounting is meant for students who plan to pursue CPA licensure.
-It is expected that most students will continue to earn their master's degree in order to complete the 150-credit hour requirement for CPA licensure that is mandated in most states and territories.
+GCU’s public accounting program is ideal for students who plan to pursue CPA licensure.
+It is expected that most students will go on to earn their master's degree in order to complete the academic eligibility requirement for CPA licensure that is mandated in most states and territories.1

-If you’re interested in accounting and aspire to become a CPA, read through our frequently asked questions to learn more about this rewarding career path and joining a public accounting degree emphasis program.
+If you’re interested in accounting and aspire to become a CPA, read through our frequently asked questions to learn more about this rewarding career path and what you can expect from a certified public accounting program.

 General Education Requirements